Skip to content

 3) Reduced Agent Commissions for Buyer Credits

-If a home’s selling price is $500k and the selling agent’s commission is 2.5%, the selling agent can accept a reduced commission from the seller (i.e., 1.5%%), and THEN (instead of 2.5%) the 1% difference can be credited the to the buyer, from the seller DIRECTLY!!!
+Suppose a home’s selling price is $500k and the selling agent’s commission is 2.5%.
+In that case, the agent can accept a reduced commission from the seller (i.e., 1.5% %), and THEN (instead of 2.5%) the 1% difference can be credited to the buyer DIRECTLY from the seller!!!

 The listing agent could also structure the same type of concession.